 Remodeling the tissue as a mirror image of the load

 The principle of hyperadaptation is ubiquitous in physiology - it ensures adaptive tissue modeling not only in wound healing but also in general ontogenesis (ie normal growth and adolescence).
-Even in adulthood, after the end of the growth phase, the body tissues are constantly remodeling on the principle of hyperadaptation: Muscle and collagen fibers that break through the stress are repaired and strengthened.
+Even in adulthood, after the end of the growth phase, the body tissues are constantly remodeling on the principle of hyperadaptation: Muscle and collagen fibers, which break through the load, are repaired and strengthened.
 Those who never get hurt (they are not burdened) are eliminated over time as useless.
 Everyone in the cast knows how the muscles are weak after forced inactivity.
 Muscle fiber is also good for innervation - without it muscles are atrophic, as we can see in the paralyzed.
-The admirable structure of long bone bones, which inspired Gustav Eiffel to construct his tower, is more or less spontaneously - the bone is remodeled under the load to carry the burden with the minimum amount of bone material.
+The admirable structure of the long bones, which inspired Gustav Eiffel to construct his tower, is more or less spontaneous - the bone is remodeled under the load to carry the burden with the minimum amount of bone material.
 Physical exercise and mild mechanical stress can therefore be classified as adaptogenic.

 Blood wound supply and convalescence